Edelweiss: Symbolic uses

 In Berthold Auerbach's novel Edelweiss (1861), the difficulty for an alpinist to acquire an edelweiss flower was exaggerated to the point of claiming: "the possession of one is a proof of unusual daring."
 This idea at the time was becoming part of the popular mythology of early alpinism.
 Auerbach's novel appeared in English translation in 1869, prefaced with a quote attributed to Ralph Waldo Emerson:

 There is a flower known to botanists, one of the same genus with our summer plant called "Life-Everlasting", a Gnaphalium like that, which grows on the most inaccessible cliffs of the Tyrolese mountains, where the chamois dare hardly venture, and which the hunter, tempted by its beauty, and by his love (for it is immensely valued by the Swiss maidens), climbs the cliffs to gather, and is sometimes found dead at the foot, with the flower in his hand.
 It is called by botanists the Gnaphalium leontopodium, but by the Swiss Edelweisse, which signifies Noble Purity.

-Together with the alpine gentian, the edelweiss is also a symbol of lonely peaks and pure air in the Alps today.
-These plants are celebrated with songs and many souvenirs related to them are sold.
+Together with the alpine gentian, the edelweiss is also a symbol of peaks and the air in the Alps today.
+These plants are celebrated with songs and souvenirs related to them are sold.